txthinking/zoro/README.md

 ## What is Mr.2

-Mr.2 can help you expose local server to external network.<br/>
-Mr.2 support both TCP/UDP, of course support HTTP.<br/>
+Mr.2 can help you expose local server to external network.
+Support both TCP/UDP, of course support HTTP.<br/>
 Keep it **simple**, **stupid**.

 ## Download